debjani-bhowmick/p1-drl-navigation/Report.md

 ### 5. Select best performing agent

-The best performing agents were able to solve the environment in 200-250 episodes.
-While this set of agents included ones that utilized Double DQN and Dueling DQN, ultimately, the top performing agent was a simple DQN with replay buffer.
+The best performing agents were able to achieve the desired goal in the provided environment in around 200-250 episodes.
+Although the overall set includes agents that utilized Double DQN and Dueling DQN, ultimately, best performance was achieved with a simple DQN with replay buffer.

 <img src="images/DDQN_RB_Dueling_0.98_0.02.png" width="60%" align="top-left" alt="" title="Score evolution during the training of DDQN_RB_Dueling_Agent" />

 **These results meets the project's expectation as the agent is able to receive an average reward (over 100 episodes) of at least +13 ( I kept 16 as limit).
 This agent met the criteria with least iteration, so I choose it as best among others.

 ### Lic<b>ensing, Authors, Acknowledgements <a name=" Licensing, Authors, Acknowledgements"></a>
 <b> Author:</b> Debjani Bhowmick

-<b> Acknowledgements: </b>Udacity for providing an amazing Data Science Nanodegree Program
+<b> Acknowledgements: </b>Author would like to thank Udacity for providing an amazing Data Science Nanodegree Program.